MycroftAI/mycroft-core/doc/README.md

 # API documentation

-The scripts in this folder builds the api documentation for mycroft core.
+The scripts in this folder build the API documentation for `mycroft-core`.

 ##

-Activate the mycroft venv
+Activate the mycroft `venv`

 ```
 source ../venv-activate.sh